 Developed over a 15-year period and in partnership with the world's leading chip companies, the FreeRTOS kernel is the market-leading, real-time operating system kernel and the de-facto standard solution for microcontrollers and small microprocessors.

-Q. Does AWS maintain the FreeRTOS kernel?
+Q. Does Amazon Web Services maintain the FreeRTOS kernel?

 Yes.
 The latest update to v10 of the FreeRTOS kernel, includes support for RISC-V and Armv8-M (Cortex-M33 and Cortex-M23).

 Q. What is the difference between the MIT open source license and the (previously used) modified GPL open source license?

 Both licenses allow the software to be used for free, even in commercial products, and neither license imposes any obligations when distributing binary (executable) copies.
 The MIT license provides simplified wording and allows for more permissive use of our source code.
 With the MIT license, you can still develop and sell commercial products using FreeRTOS (including the kernel) but you are no longer obliged to open source modifications to our source code, meaning you own all the changes you make.
 The only requirements under MIT is that the copyright notice and permission notice shall be included in all copies or substantial portions of the software (source files).